 Many view interpreters merely as neutral individuals who communicate information back and forth.
 This approach to interpretation, common in healthcare settings, is referred to as the "interpreter as a conduit" model.
 Practitioners adopting this perspective view interpreters as tools to relay information back and forth, discounting their human nature, emotions, and independent knowledge [100].
+Consequently, some interpreters feel they are placed in a challenging position because the family may end up getting mixed messages from the various health providers.
+The interpreter who is viewed merely as a conduit and not an active agent gets caught up in the clash of mixed messages, cultural differences, and general confusion [212].

 Another approach is to view interpreters as active agents, negotiating between two cultures and assisting in promoting culturally competent communication and practice [101].
 This role is closer to that of a co-diagnostician, as interpreters decide which medical information is valuable, seek illness-related information independently, and participate in the diagnostic process by identifying signs or symptoms [102].
+Healthcare providers actively engage interpreters and utilize their insights about their understanding to the cultural dynamics in interacting with families during the difficult end-of-life conversations [212].

 Medical interpreters also often perform cultural brokering, providing cultural information to health providers and gauging if information is conveyed too directly.
 Using culturally appropriate words in the target language helps to contextualize the medical terminology [183].

 In a study conducted with 43 medical interpreters, the participants confirmed that they were active agents in the clinical encounter [103].
 In addition, the interpreters identified specific qualities that improve end-of-life communications between practitioners and patients/families who speak different languages.
 These qualities include [103]:

-- Balancing between interpreting word-for-word versus being an advocate, cultural broker, and/or educator - Acknowledging that language and culture are different (i.e., the interpreter and the patient/ family members may speak the same language but may not share the same culture) - Allowing enough time with family members and the patient - Addressing any religious or spiritual issues that arise in the clinical encounter - Being aware of personal discomforts that may arise given the sensitive and stressful nature of the encounter
+- Balancing between interpreting word-forword versus being an advocate, cultural broker, and/or educator - Acknowledging that language and culture are different (i.e., the interpreter and the patient/family members may speak the same language but may not share the same culture) - Allowing enough time with family members and the patient - Addressing any religious or spiritual issues that arise in the clinical encounter - Being aware of personal discomforts that may arise given the sensitive and stressful nature of the encounter

 Word-for-word interpretation can lead to confusion or anxiety in certain contexts.
 For example, if the word "hospice" is translated to hospicio in Spanish, it could be understood as an orphanage or an asylum [135].
+Therefore, it is important to understand how words like "palliative," "death," "hospice," and "advanced directive" translate literally and what underlying cultural meanings they have [212].

-They also recommended that practitioners meet with interpreters prior to and after the delivery of bad news to family members and patients.
+Because interpreters carry heavy emotional burden when interpreting end-of-life conversations, it is also recommended that practitioners meet with interpreters prior to and after the delivery of bad news to family members and patients.
 The meeting prior to the delivery of bad news will allow interpreters to provide culturally specific information to practitioners, if appropriate.
 In addition, it should be established whether practitioners expect interpreters to merely interpret or to help with cultural brokering.
-After the delivery of bad news, it is equally vital to have the opportunity to debrief [103].
+After the delivery of bad news, it is equally vital to have the opportunity to debrief, as they can experience moral distress and emotional conflict [103; 213].